 The sale of dips that are staples in many households, such as guacamole, tzatziki, and sour cream and chive dip, will no longer include single-use plastic lids beginning in March 2023.

 Sainsbury’s has eliminated single-use plastic lids from a wide variety of products as of the year 2019, including cream, crème fraiche, custard, cottage cheese, and sour cream.
-In the beginning of this year, Sainsbury’s eliminated the one-time use plastic lids from all of its own-brand yoghurt products.
+In the beginning of this year, Sainsbury’s eliminated the one-time use of plastic lids from all of its own-brand yogurt products.

 Customers will be able to purchase Sainsbury’s own-brand brandy butter without plastic lids this holiday season.

 This move follows Sainsbury’s decision from the previous year to remove plastic lids from its own-brand brandy cream.
 As a result, the retailer will be able to save an average of 581,000 pieces of plastic.